SF-Bitcoindevs/bitcoinjslib-wallet/README.md

+# SF Bitcoin Devs are building a Deterministic Wallet for the world!
-# A Deterministic Wallet fork of Carbonwallet with most updated bitcoinlib-js libraries
+This is a of Carbonwallet with most updated bitcoinlib-js libraries

+# Latest Updates
-April 6, 2014
+April 12, 2014

-1. Added minified bitcoinlib-js

-2. Removed old bitcoinlib files

-3. Break passphrase
+1. Larry pushed a number of changes to get running

+2. Working passphrase.